manpaco/cbcenter/README.md

     exit 0

 If you prefer you can define `users` as an array of hardcoded usernames instead of use favorites file.
-Also you can add notification sounds, but as a demonstration it's fine.
+Also you can add notification sounds, but as a demo it's fine.

 Harcoded usernames example: